 Located on the northern part Kumamoto Castle's grounds, this Shinto shrine honors the local feudal lord Kato Kiyomasa, who is called by the name “Seishoko-san” by the locals in friendly manner.
 You can recognize it by its large white torii gate.
 The Seishoko Festival is held every year in July.
 Lots of people come for the night market the evening before the main event as well as the main festival's procession.

 - Kumamoto Pref.
 Kumamotoshichuouku Honmaru 2-1

 - open everyday

 - [Admission fee]Free

 - Parking Lot

-* Parking may be refused for sightseeing during busy seasons such as New Year's Holiday.
+※Parking may be refused during busy periods such as New Year's holidays.

 - Credit Card

 - Dedicated to Kiyomasa